16 April 2024

 Not surprisingly, beginning a new decade in my life has not brought immediate changes.
 For example, depression still lurks and occasionally pounces.
 It has today.

 I don’t know why other than it does this.
 I’ve not found a cure.
 I can ease its symptoms and wait it out.
 But that’s the extent of my powers over it.
 I went to a women’s gymnastics meet today.
 That was fun.
 I’ll watch a film with the missus tonight.
 I’ll enjoy that.
-A trip to the gym will provide relief tomorrow if it's still around.
+A trip to the gym will provide relief tomorrow.
 Just as will work on Monday.
 Writing right now is also helping.
 But these do no eradicate the pain and when I’m done with whatever activity -- there it is again.
 Like someone staring me in the face from a few feet away.
 Someone whose withering gaze I can’t avoid.
 I feel miserable.

 I never had depression when I drank, although I did suffer hangovers which brought their own version of depression.